The Bifurcation Point

 The Quaker farmer who helped protect the Monteverde Cloud Forest, one of the conservation areas that benefited from Umaña's institutional reforms.

-The Costa Rican botanist who classified the country's ecosystems, providing the scientific framework that Umaña's economic instruments were designed to protect.
+The Costa Rican ecologist who classified the country's ecosystems, providing the scientific framework that Umaña's economic instruments were designed to protect.

 Film